Richard C. Lillehei: Pancreas transplantation

-On 17 December 1966, Lillehei assisted William Kelly transplant part of a pancreas and a whole kidney into a 28-year-old woman with type I diabetes and renal disease.
-Post operative problems led to a decision to remove the graft and she died soon after.
+On 17 December 1966, Lillehei assisted William Kelly in transplanting part of a pancreas and a whole kidney into a 28-year-old woman with type I diabetes and renal disease.
+Postoperative problems led to a decision to remove the graft, and she died soon after.
 On New Year's Eve 1966, Lillehei led the world's first successful simultaneous pancreas-kidney transplant.
 It involved transplanting the whole pancreas, accompanying duodenum and one kidney.
 The recipient survived four and a half months.

-By 1973, he would perform 13 pancreas transplants.
+By 1973, he had performed 13 pancreas transplants.

 His other fields of research included shock treatment, organ procurement, open-heart surgery and kidney transplantation.

 Personal and family

 Lillehei married B.J.
 (Elizabeth Jeanne) and they had four sons, Richard C., Ted, John and James.

 Death and legacy

 In 1986, the Lillehei Surgical Society was founded in the names of the three Lillehei brothers.

 Every two years an award is given to the most outstanding clinician in the field of pancreas transplantation.